tsthorne/tsthorne/README.md

-# README
+## README

-## Introduction
+### Introduction

-Hi I'm Tom, and I'm an Electronics Engineer, exploring a career change in to DevOps.
+Hi I'm Tom, and I'm currently an Electronics Engineer, exploring a career change in to DevOps.

 I'm using this space to practice a bit of everything, this includes: